sebastianha/surface-photo-frame/README.md

 To boot from USB press and hold volume-down and then press the power button.
 More information here: https://support.microsoft.com/en-us/surface/boot-surface-from-a-usb-device-fe7a7323-8d1d-823d-be17-9aec89c4f9f5

-When installing make sure you enable X11 auto login for the user so it will boot directly into IceWM.
+When installing select "Generic Desktop" as "System Role" and make sure you enable X11 auto login for the user so it will boot directly into IceWM.
+Create a user called "user".